LucaScorpion/keyScripter/SCRIPTING.md

 Wait a number of milliseconds before resuming the script.

 ```
-# Sleep for 1 second:
+# Sleep for 1 second
 sleep 1000
 ```